Studying with us in 2021/22

 During the first year of the BA (Hons) Film and Screenwriting course, you will be introduced to core debates across film and storytelling techniques through modules such as Film and the Principles of Storytelling.
 This unit presumes no prior knowledge of either film studies or screenwriting techniques, and your introductory skilling in these areas will be further expanded through the Screenwriting for Film Genres module, which considers script to screen traditions across a range of Hollywood film formats.
 Further modules such as The Language of Film allow you to identify key film styles and techniques on screen, while Documentary: Theory and Practice offers you the opportunity to create your own short films based on documentary techniques in the field.

-The second year of the course lets you expand your knowledge of the creative and literary practices of film through more detailed modules such Adaptation for the Screen.
-This module considers how fictions can change across differing mediums and cultures.
-As well as being able to undertake a range of optional modules around topics such as Comedy and the Media and Fandom and Subcultures, this second year of study also provides a dedicated module on Festival programming, which outlines the key industry skills required to stage cinema events.
+As well as being able to undertake a range of optional modules around topics such as Foundations of Screenwriting, Screen Fandoms and Cinema of the Seventies, this second year of study also provides a dedicated module on Festival programming, which outlines the key industry skills associated with the staging of cinema events.

 During the final third year of study, your knowledge of film and screenwriting techniques will focus on both specific film genres and national cinema traditions.
-A module on Horror Narratives considers literary and cinematic versions of the fantastic, while optional modules on Bollywood Cinema and Global Cinema Narratives outline the importance of non-Western traditions of film.
+A module on Horror Narratives considers literary and cinematic versions of the fantastic, while optional modules on Global Cinema Narratives and Reclaiming the Frame consider issues of film genre within global contexts.
 In addition to these national considerations, an optional module on Film Entrepreneurship allows you to assess key business practices that are relevant to the current cinema industry.
-As the culmination of your final year of study you will also undertake the Major Project module, which allows you to carry out an independent study of an aspect of cinema theory, film practice or an industry convention that has interested you as a result of your studies on the BA (Hons) Film and Screenwriting course.
+As the culmination of your final year of study you will also undertake the Major Project module, which allows you to produce a feature film screenplay or carry out an independent study of an aspect of cinema theory, film practice or an industry convention that has interested you as a result of your studies on the BA (Hons) Film and Screenwriting course.

 During your studies there will be practice-based opportunities to engage with a regional film festival such as Cine-Excess, an annual international film festival and conference on global cult film cultures.
 You will also be able to access film collections such as the Cult Film Archive during the course of your studies.